IBM-Bluemix-Docs/java/microprofile-healthcheck.md

 ```
 {: codeblock}

-Then, you need to specify the `livenessProbe` and `readinessProbe` for Kubernetes, as shown below.
+Then, you need to specify the `livenessProbe` and `readinessProbe` for Kubernetes, as shown in the following example.
 ```yaml
 livenessProbe:
   exec: